Asprofin Bank Corporation

 Asprofin Bank Corporation, known as Asprofin Bank, is a Dominican private bank based in the Commonwealth of Dominica with operations spanning Asia, the United States, the United Kingdom, and the European Union.
 Founded in 2012, the institution offers a range of financial services including consumer, business, and Institutional banking, along with funds management, investment advisory, and broking services.

 History

 Asprofin Bank Corporation was founded on 23 August 2012 in Roseau, Dominica, as a C-Corporation.
-It is one of the few private offshore banks to have secured a legacy license from the Company and Intellectual Property Office.
 The bank is supervised by the Financial Services Unit of the Commonwealth of Dominica under section 5 of the Offshore Banking Act No. 8 of 1996, which permits global offshore banking operations.
 In 2013, the Ministry of Finance licensed Asprofin Bank Corporation to expand its global offshore banking business.

 De-Risking of Global Banking for Dominica Entities

 Dominica, along with other Caribbean countries, was designated as a non-cooperative tax jurisdiction by the European Union.
 The initial blacklist was published in early 2017.
 In 2019, the Center for Strategic and International Studies reported on the closure of several correspondent banking relationships for Caribbean banks holding accounts with institutions approved by the U.S. Federal Reserve and the European Central Bank.
 Consequently, Asprofin Bank experienced limitations in expanding its correspondent banking network as global de-risking measures including tax-related blacklists, affected its relationships with institutions subject to U.S. Internal Revenue Service oversight.